tencentyun/intlcloud-documents/product/安全/BGP 高防 IP/购买指南/欠费说明_intl.md

 ﻿[//]: # (chinagitpath:XXXXX)

 ## Expiration Reminder
-The system will send reminders to your root account and all collaborator account 7 days prior to the expiration date of your monthly or yearly Anti-DDoS Advanced service subscription via internal messages, SMS and emails.
-We will remind you that your prepaid service is expiring soon and other information related to service renewal.
+Anti-DDoS Advanced will send expiration and payment renewal reminders to your root account and all collaborator accounts 7 days prior to expiration date of your monthly or yearly subscription via internal messages, SMS and emails.

 ## Arrears Reminder
 The system will send arrear reminders to your root account and all collaborator accounts when your monthly or yearly Anti-DDoS Advanced service subscription is expired via internal messages, SMS and emails.